New Deal: Labor relations

-Public Act No. 702 provided an 8-hour day for officers and seamen on certain vessels that navigated the Great Lakes and adjacent waters while the Second Deficiency Appropriation Act (Public, No. 723) contained an appropriation for investigating labor conditions in Hawaii.
+Public Act No. 702 provided an 8-hour day for officers and seamen on certain vessels that navigated the Great Lakes and adjacent waters, and the Second Deficiency Appropriation Act (Public, No. 723) contained an appropriation for investigating labor conditions in Hawaii.
 Public Act No. 706 provided for the preservation of the right of air carrier employees "to obtain higher compensation and better working conditions so as to conform to a decision of the National Labor Board of May 10, 1934 (No. 83).
 Under Public Act No. 486 the provisions of section 13 of the air-mail act of 1934 "relating to pay, working conditions, and relations of pilots and other employees shall apply to all contracts awarded under the act".
 A number of laws affecting federal employees were also enacted.
-An act of 1936, for instance, provided vacations and accumulated leaves for Government employees, while another 1936 act provided for accumulated sick leave with pay for Government employees.
+An act of 1936, for instance, provided vacations and accumulated leaves for Government employees, and another 1936 act provided for accumulated sick leave with pay for Government employees.

 The Fair Labor Standards Act of 1938 set maximum hours (44 per week) and minimum wages (25 cents per hour) for most categories of workers.
 Child labor of children under the age of 16 was forbidden and children under 18 years were forbidden to work in hazardous employment.
 As a result, the wages of 300,000 workers, especially in the South, were increased and the hours of 1.3 million were reduced.
-It was the last major New Deal legislation that Roosevelt succeeded in enacting into law before the Conservative Coalition of Republicans and conservative Democrats won control of Congress that year.
-While he could usually use the veto to restrain Congress, Congress could block any Roosevelt legislation it disliked.

 Consumer rights

 Various laws were also passed to advance consumer rights.
 In 1935 the Public Utility Holding Company Act of 1935 was passed "to protect consumers and investors from abuses by holding companies with interests in gas and electric utilities".
 The Federal Power Act of 1935 sought "to protect customers and to assure reasonableness in the provision of a service essential to life in modern society".
-The Natural Gas Act of 1938 sought protect consumers "against exploitation at the hands of natural gas companies".
+The Natural Gas Act of 1938 sought to protect consumers "against exploitation at the hands of natural gas companies".
 The Food, Drug and Cosmetic Act of 1938 granted to the Food and Drug Administration "the power to test and license drugs and to test the safety of cosmetics, and to the Department of Agriculture the authority to set food quality standards."
 In addition, the Wheeler-Lea Act "gave the Free Trade Commission, an old Progressive agency, the power to prohibit unfair and deceptive business acts or practices."